se-panfilov/monkey-punch/README.md

-Lib for [monkey-patching][https://en.wikipedia.org/wiki/Monkey_patch].
-Not ready yet
+Lib for greceful Monkey-patching.

-Monkey-patching is a way to override or extend the behaviour of a method without changing its original source code.
+[Monkey-patching][1] is a way to override or extend the behaviour of a method without changing its original source code.

 Override
 ---------

-What it does is this: it sends the original function into the callback function, and whatever that callback function returns, we replace the object’s method with it.
+What it does: it sends the original function into the callback function, and whatever that callback function returns, we replace the object’s method with it.

 ```
 function override(object, methodName, callback) {